 Global Crossroad offers highly flexible programs which are open to some customization if a volunteer has a special request, for example to take part in two different projects in one country.

-Global Crossroads offers inexpensive volunteer opportunities in Sri Lanka starting at $155.
+Global Crossroads offers inexpensive volunteer opportunities starting at $155.
 Placements range from two to twelve weeks in length, and can be extended further in some countries.

-The volunteers teach life-skills and basic conversational English, develop creative programs such as arts, dance and music, help children manage their health or personal hygiene needs, and assist with food preparation and cooking.
+The volunteers at this Sri Lanka volunteer opportunity teach life-skills and basic conversational English, develop creative programs such as arts, dance and music, help children manage their health or personal hygiene needs, and assist with food preparation and cooking.

-The volunteers on this program will teach conversational English, science, math or physical education to students aged between 6-16 years old, and generally interact with students to engage them in conversation using English.
+The volunteers volunteering in Sri Lanka on this best program will teach conversational English, science, math or physical education to students aged between 6-16 years old, and generally interact with students to engage them in conversation using English.
 Language teaching volunteers are encouaged to use active lerning methods in the classroom.

 For this program volunteers join projects such as the eco-farm, English teaching, the mobile veterinary unit, as well as helping with fundraising, admin work and general maintenance.

-Global Crossroads offers best volunteer programs in Sri Lanka, and all programs are flexible and safe.
+Global Crossroads offers best volunteer programs, and all programs are flexible and safe.
 The positive experience they offer is reflected by their volunteers’ reviews about the exotic vacation in Sri Lanka with endless smiles.
 Take a look at their online website to read hundreds of volunteer reviews and stories.

-Global Crossroads offers cheapest volunteer opporutnities in srilanka and they are always striving to keep the cost down for their volunteers.
+Global Crossroads offers cheapest and best volunteer opportunities in Sri Lanka and they are always striving to keep the cost down for their volunteers.
 Their program costs vary depending on how long you choose to stay and where you plan to go, but fees are always broken down into two parts, as shown below.